phawk/fuel-oauth-provider/README.md

 ## To do's
 * Create the `block/'.$consumer->id` method, to blacklist consumers against a particular users request token.
+* Implement a RESTful controller and format output methods for easier API development.

 ## Basic usage
 Create your database tables for: